BS-CLS BOOK CONTENT

 c) You are my friend.

-8. Why do we repeat sentences when learning?
+d) You be a student. - Why do we repeat sentences when learning?

 a) To get bored